Most recently updated on October 19, 2021

 Mount St. Helens.
 D.B.
 Cooper.
 The end of Cheryl Strayed’s “Wild” hike.
-And the city of Portland, the community whose name was decided by the toss of a coin.
+And the city of Portland, a community whose name was decided by the toss of a coin.

 There’s much to cover, so there’s no time to waste.

 We head out of Boardman westbound on Interstate 84 on today’s virtual journey.
 We immediately get a wide view of the mighty Columbia River, the largest river in the Pacific Northwest as well as the largest river flowing into the Pacific Ocean in North America.
 It’s also the four largest river by volume in North America.